zzz6519003/ideas-issues/README.md

 ###Usage

-sb. who get good ideas:
+If you have good ideas:
 - sign up github account
 - [post ideas](https://github.com/zzz6519003/ideas/issues/new)

-sb. who want to make it true:
+If you wanna implement it:
 - watch this project